 Acceptance to the Athletic Training Program at Washington State University is based on a competitive application process.
 The application deadline for fall admittance is April 1.The following are required for application:

-- A grade of C or better in Human Anatomy (KINES 262), Care and Prevention of Athletic Injuries (KINES 266), Techniques in Athletic Training (KINES 267), and First Aid and Emergency Response (KINES 263)
+- A grade of C or better in Human Anatomy (KINES 262), Techniques in Athletic Training (KINES 267), and First Aid and Emergency Response (KINES 263)

 - Minimum cumulative GPA of 2.75 including the semester of application